Inclusive Course and Curriculum Design

 On whose knowledge is centred

-Whose knowledge, frameworks, and ways of knowing are represented as authoritative in this curriculum — and whose are absent, marginal, or presented only as context for the dominant perspective?
+1. Whose knowledge, frameworks, and ways of knowing are represented as authoritative in this curriculum — and whose are absent, marginal, or present only as context for the dominant perspective?

-Which scholarly traditions, geographic regions, or professional communities are over-represented in the curriculum's readings, case studies, and examples — and which are not present, or present only as research subjects rather than knowledge producers?
+2. Which scholarly traditions, geographic regions, or professional communities are over-represented in the curriculum's readings, case studies, and examples — and which appear only as research subjects rather than knowledge producers?

-What would it take to meaningfully integrate the knowledge of the communities that this discipline works with and serves — not as data or case studies, but as epistemological contributions?
+3. What would it take to meaningfully integrate the knowledge of the communities this discipline works with and serves — not as data or case studies, but as epistemological contributions?

 On what assessments actually measure

-For each major assessment in this course or program: what does it actually measure?
-Is it measuring the stated learning outcome, or is it measuring something else — facility with a particular format, academic writing in a second language, performance under time pressure?
+1. For each major assessment in this course or program: what does it actually measure?
+The stated learning outcome — or something else, such as facility with a particular format, academic writing in a second language, or performance under time pressure?

-Which assessment formats in this curriculum are genuinely required by the learning outcome — and which are habitual, inherited from prior iterations, or assumed to be "standard" in the discipline without examination?
+2. Which assessment formats in this curriculum are genuinely required by the learning outcome — and which are habitual, inherited from prior iterations, or assumed to be "standard" without examination?

-Who in your current or typical learner population is systematically disadvantaged by the assessment formats in this curriculum?
-Have you tested this assumption, or is it theoretical?
+3. Who in your current or typical learner population is systematically disadvantaged by the assessment formats in this curriculum?
+Has this been tested, or is it a theoretical assumption?

 On flexibility and accommodation

-When a learner in this program needs an accommodation, what does that process look like — for the learner, for the faculty member, and for the administrative team?
-Is it designed to be navigable, or is it designed to be rare?
+1. When a learner in this program needs an accommodation, what does that process look like — for the learner, for the faculty member, and for the administrative team?
+Is it designed to be navigable, or does its complexity act as a deterrent?

-Is "flexibility" in this curriculum currently experienced by learners as genuine choice, or as the accommodation track — something that signals difference rather than affirming variability as normal?
+3. Is "flexibility" in this curriculum currently experienced by learners as genuine choice, or as the accommodation track — something that signals difference rather than affirming variability as the norm?

 On whose presence is assumed

-In what ways does the curriculum currently require learners to adapt to it — rather than the curriculum having been designed to work for the range of people who actually enrol?
+2. In what ways does the curriculum currently require learners to adapt to it — rather than the curriculum having been designed for the range of people who actually enrol?

-If your most marginalized learner navigated this curriculum from start to finish, where would they encounter friction — in the content, the assessments, the navigation, the facilitation, or the community dynamics of the cohort?
+3. If the learner facing the greatest barriers navigated this curriculum from start to finish, where would they encounter friction — in the content, the assessments, the navigation, the facilitation, or the community dynamics of the cohort?

 On what next steps are possible

-What one change to this curriculum's assessment design would have the largest positive effect on the most learners — and what would it take to make that change within your current institutional constraints?
+1. What one change to this curriculum's assessment design would have the largest positive effect on the most learners — and what would it take to make that change within current institutional constraints?

-What is the most honest description of where this curriculum currently is in relation to inclusive design — and what is a realistic next step, given your actual resources, relationships, and institutional context?
+3. What is the most accurate description of where this curriculum currently sits in relation to inclusive design — and what is a realistic next step, given actual resources, relationships, and institutional context?